 Co-Investigator, Mitchel Rosen

-Mitchel Rosen is the Director of the Center of Public Health Workforce Development at the Rutgers School of Public Health.
-Since 1988, he has managed the training of over 475,000 workers in occupational safety and health, environmental health, and public health education.
-Mitchel also has leadership experience in the PHTC program, acting as Co-Investigator of the New York New Jersey PHTC from 2001 to 2011, Principal Investigator of the NJ PHTC from 2011 to 2014, and Co-Investigator of the first iteration of the Region 2 PHTC from 2014 to 2018.
+Mitchel Rosen is the Director of the Center of Public Health Workforce Development and Associate Professor in the Urban-Global Public Health Department at the Rutgers School of Public Health.
+Since 1988, he has managed the training of over 600,000 workers in occupational safety and health, environmental health, and public health education.
+Mitchel also has leadership experience in the PHTC program, acting as Co-Investigator of the New York New Jersey PHTC from 2001 to 2011, Principal Investigator of the NJ PHTC from 2011 to 2014, and Co-Investigator of the Region 2 PHTC since 2014.
 Through his existing work projects, Mitchel has extensive interactions with the public health workers in NJ.
-Mitchel is the PI of several programs, including the NJ/NY Hazardous Materials Worker Training Center (funded by NIEHS) and the Continuing Education and Outreach Programs for the NY/NJ Education and Research Center (funded by NIOSH).
-He was additionally the Co-Director of the New Jersey Center for Public Health Preparedness (funded by ASPH) and Principal Investigator for the development of a terrorism preparedness training program (funded by NJ Department of Health and Senior Services).
+Mitchel is the PI of several programs, including the Atlantic Center for Occupational Health and Safety Training (funded by NIEHS) and the Continuing Education and Outreach Programs for the NY/NJ Education and Research Center (funded by NIOSH).
+Additionally, Mitchel serves as PI of several projects including Five Minutes to Help Instructor Training (funded by the New Jersey Department of Health) and STOP Sexual Violence (funded by the New Jersey Department of Children and Families).

 PhD, Rutgers University